-Tallinn University offers 15 PhD programmes fully in English, preparing you for an academic career as well as other professions requiring a high level of competence.
+Tallinn University offers 13 PhD programmes fully in English, preparing you for an academic career as well as other professions requiring a high level of competence.
 Find programmes and their details by clicking on the button below.

 Here’s what you need to know about the admission to PhD studies:

 Doctoral Level (PhD) applicants must have a research MA Degree or corresponding qualifications and experience.
 At least 60% of the possible results is expected from an applicants Bachelor's and Master's studies.
 A doctoral programme requires considerably more original work than a research Master's programme.
 The thesis should provide evidence that the candidate has not only made a substantial original contribution to his/her field, but also that he/she has in-depth knowledge of the specific area in which he/she has worked.
 The duration of Doctoral programmes is 4–8 years according to the Individual Study- and Research Plan.

 MUST BE SUBMITTED WITH THE APPLICATION ON THE ONLINE APPLICATION SYSTEM BY THE APPLICATION DEADLINE*:

 - Copy of a Bachelor’s degree certificate or certificate of a corresponding qualification + Transcript of Records/Academic Transcript (official translations are requested if the documents are not in English);

 - Copy of a Master’s degree certificate or certificate of a corresponding qualification + Transcript of Records (official translations are requested if the documents are not in English);

 - Copy of the identification page of passport;

 - Curriculum Vitae;

 - Thesis proposal signed by the prospective supervisor;